 Generalized demodicosis is a non-contagious disease of dogs and a potentially contagious disease in cats that is associated with an uncontrolled increase in the number of Demodex mites within the hair follicles.

+The Demodex mite is a normal inhabitant of all animals.
 However, some cats and dogs cannot control the numbers of mites, and the mite population grows out of control.
 This inability to control the mite population probably relates to an abnormal immune system, which can have many causes.
-Some examples are:

 1. An inherited weakness

 6. Unknown causes (idiopathic)